amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 forward as if that 6th number will be wrong.... still number 1, just checked.

+*Postmortem*

+TODO

 **May 6, 2014: The Fall from the US Top Spot** <a href="#thefall"><small>permalink</small></a>

 It finally happened.
 On April 30th, around 5pm, A Dark Room lost the
-#1 spot in the US App Store to Blek.
-I knew ADR would lose the spot at
-some point, but its still hard to describe what I felt when that happened.
+\#1 spot in the US App Store to Blek.
+I knew ADR would lose the spot at some point, but its still hard to describe what I felt when that happened.

 I refresh the App Store list on my iPhone and see the two mostly-black icons still holding the number one and number two spot (A Dark Room and Blek).
-It takes a split second to realize that the #1 spot isn't A Dark Room anymore.
+It takes a split second to realize that the \#1 spot isn't A Dark Room anymore.
 I feel defeated and relieved.
 The climax of this story has passed.
 I am finally into the falling action and dénouement.